 - a) lives sufficiently close to the premises to be likely to be affected by the authorised activities; - b) has business interests that might be affected by the authorised activities; or - c) represents persons who satisfy paragraph (a) or (b)". - 8.2 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
+The principles are:-

-The principles are set out at paragraphs 8.3 to 8.7.
-The Licensing Board will decide each case on its merits and will not apply a rigid rule to its decision making.
-F u r t h e r, i t will consider the examples of considerations provided in the Gambling Commission's Guidance for Licensing Authorities."
+This authority will decide each case on its merits and will not apply a rigid rule to its decision making.
+It will consider the examples of considerations provided in the Gambling Commission's Guidance (5th Edition) for local authorities at paragraphs 8.12 to 8.17.

-- 8.3 In determining whether a person is a "person living close to the premises", the Board may take into account the following factors; size of the applicant premises, the nature of the premises, the distance of the premises from the location of the party making the representation, the topography and routes likely to be taken; the potential impact of the premises; and the circumstances of the person. - 8.4 The Board will also consider the Gambling Commission's Guidance (at point 8.14 and 8.15) that in respect of whether the person "has business interests" should be satisfied that the relevant business is likely to be affected.
-In determining whether, a party is a person with business interests that could be affected, factors that may be taken into account include: - the size of the premises; - the catchment area of the premises, that is, how far people travel to visit the premises; and - whether the person making the representations has business interests in that catchment area that might be affected. - 8.5 The Gambling Commission has recommended that the Licensing Board states that interested parties include people representing those interested parties including trade associations and trade unions, and residents' and tenants' associations (Gambling Commission Guidance for licensing authorities paragraph 8.16 and 8.17).
-This Licensing Board will not however generally view these bodies as interested parties unless they have a member who can be classed as an interested person under the terms of the Gambling Act 2005, i.e. lives sufficiently close to the premises to be likely to be affected by the activities being applied for. - 8.6 Interested parties can be persons who are democratically elected such as Councilors, MPs and MSPs.
+8.3 In determining whether a person is a "person living close to the premises", the Board may take into account the following factors; size of premises, the nature of the premises, the distance of the premises from the location of the party making the representation, the topography and routes likely to be taken; the potential impact of the premises; and the circumstances of the person.

+- 8.4 The Board will also consider the Gambling Commission's Guidance (at point 8.14 and 8.15) that in respect of whether the person "has business interests" should be satisfied that the relevant business is likely to be affected.
+In determining whether, a party is a person with business interests that could be affected, factors that may be taken into account include: - The size of the premises; - The catchment area of the premises, that is, how far people travel to visit the premises; and - Whether the person making the representations has business interests in that catchment area that might be affected. - 8.5 The Gambling Commission has recommended that the Board states that interested parties include people representing those interested parties including trade associations and trade unions, and residents' and tenants' associations (Gambling Commission Guidance for licensing authorities paragraph 8.16 and 8.17).
+This Board will not however generally view these bodies as interested parties unless they have a member who can be classed as an interested person under the terms of the Gambling Act 2005, i.e. lives sufficiently close to the premises to be likely to be affected by the activities being applied for. - 8.6 Interested parties can be persons who are democratically elected such as Councilors, MPs and MSPs.
 No specific evidence of being asked to represent an interested person will be required as long as the Councillor/MP/MSP represents the ward/constituency likely to be affected.
 Likewise, Community Councils likely to be affected will be considered to be interested parties.
 In addition a community group might represent vulnerable people living near to the proposed premises. - 8.7 Other than these however, this Board will generally require written evidence that a person/body (e.g. an advocate/relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
 A letter from one of these persons, requesting the representation is sufficient.

 If individuals wish to approach Councilors to ask them to represent their views then care should be taken that the Councilors are not part of the Licensing Board dealing with the licence application.
-If there are any doubts then please contact the Licensing Section by telephone: 01389 738741 or e-mail: licensing@west-dunbarton.gov.uk).
+If there are any doubts then please contact the Licensing Section (West Dunbartonshire Licensing Board, Council Offices, Municipal Buildings, Station Road, Dumbarton, G82 1NR, telephone: 01389 738741; e-mail: licensing@west-dunbarton.gov.uk).